Each team's biggest Winter Meetings move

 The Winter Meetings are the height of the MLB offseason, becoming synonymous with blockbuster trades and big signings as star free agents, player representatives and team executives come together in one location.

-With this year's Meetings scheduled for Monday-Thursday in Nashville, Tenn., here's a look back at the biggest Winter Meetings transaction in each team's history.
+With this year's Meetings scheduled for Monday-Thursday in Dallas, here's a look back at the biggest Winter Meetings transaction in each team's history.

 AL EAST